Faith — What Is It and Where Does It Come From? —

 exercised in that which we do not or can not know

 is true.
-But if we do NOT know
+But if we know

-something to be true, isn't it harder
+or even suspect something to not be true,

-to put our faith in that?
+isn't it harder to put our faith in that?
 It sure is for me anyway.
 I exercise faith

 in what I consider to be true.
-Why would anyone want to
+Why would

 in something that they know not to be true?
-They can't!—But those whom God has revealed Himself to, know
+They can't!—But those whom God has revealed

 Him and have good reason to have faith